 A7.C4.7.3.
 DIFS assigns closure status/inhibitor codes to all cases appearing on the CCCI.
 A list of DIFS inhibitor codes is provided in Table A7.C4.T5.

 A7.C4.7.5.
-Other Related Closure Transactions include the 'C4I', which is generated by the IA system to rescind the 'C1' transaction and related certificate of closure while the case is in pending closure status or prior to DFAS closure approval, and the 'C5I', which serves two purposes:
+Other Related Closure Transactions include the 'C4I', which is generated by the IA system to rescind the 'C1' transaction and related certificate of closure while the case is in pending closure status or prior to Defense Finance and Accounting Service (DFAS) closure approval, and the 'C5I', which serves two purposes:

 1. to reopen non-ACCP cases in DIFS and